DFE-Digital/early-careers-framework/README.md

 4. Run `bin/rails db:setup` to set up the database development and test schemas, and seed with test data
 5. Run `bundle exec rails server` to launch the app on http://localhost:3000
 6. Run `./bin/webpack-dev-server` in a separate shell for faster compilation of assets

+### With docker
+1. Run `docker-compose build` to build the web image
+2. Run `docker-compose run --rm web bundle exec rake db:setup` to setup the database
+3. Run `docker-compose up` to start the service

+It should be possible to run just the database from docker, if you want to.
+Check docker-compose file for username and password to put in your `.env` file.

 ## Whats included in this boilerplate?